 At the University of Cincinnati, students are our first priority.
 To ensure that Accessibility Resources has an opportunity to engage each student to determine their disability related needs, we’ve developed a simple two-step process to receive our services.

-If you are a student seeking temporary accommodations please visit the Temporary Accommodations Information and Request page.
+If you are a student seeking temporary accommodations please visit the Temporary Assistance Information and Request page.

 Step 1: Complete an Online Application for Services and Upload Documentation

-Students may also request their medical professional complete a Medical Professional Disability Verification Form to meet documentation requirements.
+Students may also request their medical professional complete a Medical Professional Disability Verification Form.

 Step 2: Student Intake